nimbix/jardoc/docs/apps_tutorial.md

 Our image is ready.

-Next step is to push image to a registry.
+The next step is to push image to a registry.

 ### 2.4.
 Register to registry (optional)